Exploring DKOM for Process Hiding on Windows

 By manipulating these pointers, an attacker can:

-• Adjust Flink and Blink pointers of the neighboring nodes so they skip the target.
+FlinkandBlinkpointers of the neighboring nodes so they skip the target. - The

 This unlinking technique is the essence of DKOM-based process hiding.
 No hooks, no patching, just surgical manipulation of in-memory linked lists inside the kernel.